mkaszubowski/reefpoints/source/posts/2016-03-30-announcing-ember-deferred-content.md

 load before displaying the blog post.

-[ember-deferred-content][github] takes the promise you need to resolve to show your content, and yields 4 subcomponents that you can use to show content during the different states of your promise:
+[ember-deferred-content][github] takes the promise you need to resolve to show your content, and yields four subcomponents that you can use to show content during the different states of your promise:

 ```hbs